atk4/core/docs/factory.rst

 .. php:method:: factory($seed, $defaults = [])

 Creates and returns new object.
 If is_object($seed), then it will be returned and
-$defaults will only be sed if object implement DIContainerTrait.
+$defaults will only be sed if object implement DiContainerTrait.

 In a conventional PHP, you can create and configure object before passing